Dental Dentures in Greenville, SC

 They are used to replace missing teeth, so they can replace any number of teeth, even just a single one.
 It also helps in preventing the other teeth from changing position.
 They are very natural looking due to their internal attachment.

-Talk to Dr. Carl Burton About Getting Dentures Today
+Talk to Dr. H. Carl Burton Jr, DMD About Getting Dentures Today

 You shouldn’t be afraid of getting dentures since they may help you.
 Dental dentures are usually custom-made for you, so they will look exactly like your actual teeth.
 They may take time to get used to, but they will feel perfectly natural to you with time.
-Make an appointment with Dr. Carl Burton DMD, PA about any dental issues that you may have.
+Make an appointment with Dr. H. Carl Burton Jr, DMD about any dental issues that you may have.
 He has years of professional experience so he will give you the best advice possible.